Greginkansas/-openhab-openhab1wiki/KM200-Binding.md

 * Some seconds later it will be removed.

 ##Error Lists
 The binding is supporting the parsing of the device error list.
-This list list usally readably from the /notification service.
+This list is usally readable from the /notification service.
 This has now new subservices

 | Subservice|  Description     |
 | ------------- |  --------------- |